PerezCristian-dev/PerezCristian-dev/README.md

 statistical analysis.
 I am adept at using tools such as Excel, Tableau, and Python libraries like Pandas and
-Matplotlib to ext ract insights from complex data sets and present them in a meaningful way.</p>
+Matplotlib to extract insights from complex data sets and present them in a meaningful way.</p>